csandeski/HiSite/replit.md

 # Overview

-This is a full-stack web application built with React and Express.js using TypeScript.
-The application follows a monorepo structure with separate client and server directories, featuring a modern UI built with shadcn/ui components and a RESTful API backend.
-The project is configured for PostgreSQL database integration using Drizzle ORM and includes comprehensive tooling for development and deployment.
+RádioPlay - A Portuguese-language platform about earning money by listening to radio.
+Built with React and Express.js using TypeScript, following a monorepo structure.
+Features a modern UI with shadcn/ui components and includes user authentication flow with dashboard for radio selection.

 # User Preferences